dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 <summary><b>Hint</b>: How to access the Q and V linear layers.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">
 <p>
 As we saw earlier, the DistilBERT model consists of a hierarchy of nested submodules.
-Each of these can be addressed by a fully-qualified name.
+Each of these can be addressed by a fully-qualified string name.
-For instance, <code>distilbert.transformer.layer[0].attention.q_lin</code> gives you the Q part of layer 0.
 </p>

 <p>
-You can also use get_submodule() to retrieve a layer by a string name.
-For instance, <code>'distilbert.transformer.layer.0.attention.q_lin'</code> refers to the same layer as above.
+You can use get_submodule() to retrieve a layer by a string name.
+For instance, <code>'distilbert.transformer.layer.0.attention.q_lin'</code> refers to the Q part of Transformer layer 0.
 </p>

 <p>